eddypei/map-editor/README.md

 - [ ] Layers
   - [ ] Add layers to the map (like floors in a building)
   - [ ] Remove layers to the map
-  - [ ] Select a layer as 'active' and show only the objects of this layer
+  - [x] Select a layer as 'active' and highlight the objects of this layer
 - [ ] Next step...